What is Functional Testing?

-The QA developers can modify its purpose where there is a huge circumstance that the update cause unexpected behavior.
+The QA developers can modify its purpose where there is a huge circumstance that the update that cause unexpected behaviour.
 It comes with various types of Testing.
 Regression testing is performed to ensure that a change is built and ensure that it removes bugs that continue to stay dead.

 6. Smoke Testing

-It’s the best software test type used by developers to publish new builds to evaluate the system.
+It’s the best software test type developers use to publish new builds to evaluate the system.
 The main objective of Testing is to verify the most critical functionality of the system.
 In these types of testing, both testers and developers perform smoke testing to build focus.

 7. Sanity Testing